 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-The school year in Russia generally runs from September to June.
+The school year in Russia runs from September to June.

 Public schools in Russia

 Public schools in Russia face several challenges.
-Teachers don't usually receive very good salaries.
+Teachers don't usually receive good salaries.
 As a result, many talented Russian teachers abandon the industry in search of more lucrative options or opportunities abroad.

 Private schools in Russia

-The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools.
-However, class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
-Tuition costs for these schools usually depend on the age of the child and the institution which they attend.
+The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools, but class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
+Tuition costs for these schools usually depend on the age of the child and vary from school to school.

-The teaching language of private schools is Russian.
+The teaching language of private schools is usually Russian.
 Unless one's child has some language foundation or expats plan to stay in Russia long-term, international schools are likely to be the best option.

 International schools in Russia

 Most expats who move to Russia with school-aged children prefer to send their children to international schools.
 These schools uphold the teaching language and curriculum of select countries.
 Many of Russia's major cities have a healthy selection of international institutions including American, British, French, Japanese and German schools.
-Some of the schools also administer an International Baccalaureate (IB) curriculum alongside their home country curriculum.
+Some schools also administer an International Baccalaureate (IB) curriculum alongside their home country curriculum.

 The most prestigious schools in Russia tend to have long waiting lists.
 For this reason, expats should apply as early as possible once the details of their relocation have been confirmed.
 Admissions are sometimes based on priority, with the children of diplomats and certain larger companies being given the first available spots.
 Expats should be sure to bring their child’s previous transcripts, vaccination records and teacher's recommendations with them.

 Lastly, tuition costs at international schools in Russia can be astronomical.
 If an employer does not give an education allowance, expats should be sure that they can afford these costs.